File System Infobase Manager

 • 3.
 Writing about my writing (The process of my writing, what I am writing about)

-Projects – P- Transformational efforts, that can have notes, thoughts and records.
+Projects – P- Transformational efforts that can have notes, thoughts and records.
 The P is usually affixed to the containing folder.
-All writing work is project work, but is not included in this category.
+All writing work is project work, but it is not included in this category.

 • 1.
 Active Projects